fresh-eggs/rails/guides/source/upgrading_ruby_on_rails.md

 and that caused problems if the video faded in from black.
 This change requires FFmpeg v3.4+.

-### New ActiveSupport::MessageVerifier default serialization format
+### New ActiveSupport::MessageEncryptor default serialization format

-By default `ActiveSupport::MessageVerifier` will now use `JSON`.
+By default `ActiveSupport::MessageEncryptor` will now use `JSON`.

 To disable backwards compatibility for old Marshal serilized messages you must set `config.active_support.fallback_to_marshal_serialization = false`: